AzizLaktib/TimCoRetailManager/README.md

 # Checklist
 1- Intoduction ✔
-Setting Up a GitHub Repository ✔ \n
+Setting Up a GitHub Repository ✔
 Creating a WebAPI with Authentication ✔
 Configuring Swagger in WebAPI ✔
 SQL Database Project ✔